 Sunday Passport to Pinot offers guests a chance to taste wine from our 70+ Featured Wineries!
 The Passport to Pinot takes place in the beautiful Oak Grove of Linfield College, a wonderful setting for this relaxed outdoor tasting.
 In addition to over 70 wineries, 15 local Northwest chefs will be preparing culinary treats to pair with your Pinot.
 Unlike the Salmon Bake, the Passport to Pinot is not included

 A long-standing tradition of the IPNC, the Salmon Bake dramatically showcases wild salmon roasted on alder stakes over a huge custom-built fire pit.
-Guests bask in the warm glow of a lantern lit Oak Grove where cellared Pinot noir and wines from around the world accompany an extravagant outdoor buffet designed by local chefs.
-Guests also enjoy an extraordinary assortment of hand-crafted desserts, and after dinner, relax to music and dancing under the stars.
+Bask in the warm glow of a lantern lit Oak Grove where cellared Pinot noir and wines from around the world will accompany an extravagant outdoor buffet designed by local chefs, followed by an extraordinary assortment of hand-crafted desserts.
+After dinner, relax to music and dancing under the stars.
 The majority of Salmon Bake tickets are reserved for Full Weekend ticketholders.
 A limited number of a la carte Salmon Bake tickets will be made available in the spring.

 View the 2015 Salmon Bake Menu